-If you’re an aspiring investor looking to establish or operate a business in the United States, the E-2 Visa might be the perfect opportunity for you.
-It is a non-immigrant visa that allows individuals from treaty countries to enter the US for the purpose of investing a substantial amount of capital in a genuine enterprise.
+If you’re an aspiring investor looking to establish a new business or operate an existing business in the United States, the E-2 Visa might be the perfect opportunity for you.
+It is a non-immigrant visa category that allows individuals from treaty countries to enter the US for the sole purpose of investing a substantial amount of capital in a genuine enterprise.

 Difference between Treaty Investor and Treaty Investor Employee

-Before we delve into the benefits and requirements of the E-2 Visa, it’s essential to understand the distinction between a Treaty Investor and a Treaty Investor Employee.
+Before we delve into the benefits and requirements of the visa, it’s essential to understand the distinction between a Treaty Investor and a Treaty Investor Employee.
 A Treaty Investor is an individual who is the primary investor and holds the citizenship of a qualifying treaty country.

 Meanwhile, a Treaty Investor Employee is a person who also holds the citizenship of a treaty country but is coming to the US to work for a qualified E-2 enterprise in an executive, supervisory, or essential capacity.

 In this article, we will focus exclusively on the Treaty Investor path.

 Benefits of Being an E-2 Treaty Investor